 One of the most famous examples is A Tale of Two Cities by Charles Dickens, a work that tells the tale of the French Revolution through three prominent characters.

 Madame Bovary and Les Miserables are two other prominent examples of literature set in France that showcase the daily lives of both noble and impoverished citizens in different centuries.

 49) France is a nation of bohemians

 ‘Bohemians’- Victorians and Edwardians who believed in the Aesthetics movement– lived an unconventional lifestyle.
 They praised art, poetry, and beauty for its own sake.
 This movement was headed by Oscar Wilde, buried in Paris and once fondly stated that “when good Americans die, they go to Paris.”

 Back in the 19th and 20th centuries, poets and playwrights often made their homes in the heart of France.
-Because the movement and the city of Paris embraced people from all walks of life, it became a haven for the LGBT community during this time as well.
+Because the movement and the city of Paris embraced people from all walks of life, it became a haven for the LGBT community during this time.
 If you’re interested in art and culture, thousands of Bohemians know that France is the place to be.

 50) The Etch-a-Sketch is a French invention